Vaishno Devi Yatra : All that you want to know

 • Always book the entry pass online before starting your journey

-• Book at least 60 days in advance for: Helicopter; Entry Pass; Rooms at Adhkuwari and Bhawan; Morning Aatki Aarti Darshan at Bhawan
+• Book at least 60 days in advance for: Helicopter; Entry Pass; Rooms at Adhkuwari and Bhawan; Morning Aatki Aarti Darshan at Bhawan.

 Food for thought